What Is Scenario Analysis and How Can It Future-Proof Your Business?

 - Fund the dorm remodeling completely with cash reserves: This decision avoids debt, but scenario planning predicts this will yield low liquidity over the next decade.

-If you decide to go with option 3, for example, you will have to account for new variables, such as cash-to-debt ratios, the extent of remodeling required, and even the state of the overall economy (just to name a few).
+Suppose you decide to go with option 3, for example.
+In this case, you will have to account for new variables, such as cash-to-debt ratios, the extent of remodeling required, and even the state of the overall economy (to name a few).

 These three choices only scratch the surface of what’s possible with scenario analysis.